svenska-ikea/pbctf-2021-authors-solves/access-key/README.md

 }
 ```

 The bug is in the 4th line. `kmalloc(128,GFP_KERNEL)` CAN SLEEP.
-This comes from the man page of kmalloc - `GFP_KERNEL - Allocate normal kernel ram.
+This comes from the man page of kmalloc:

+`GFP_KERNEL - Allocate normal kernel ram.
 May sleep`.

 `GFP_ATOMIC` is the flag for kmalloc that does not sleep.

 So with the kernel actually being able to sleep, `ptr` gets kfree()-ed , but it does not get NULL-ed out.
 Another process can access the IOCTL interface of the driver and perform operations with a dangling `ptr`.
 This, in itself, isn't useful, because `ptr` is always NULL when unlinking happens in the main list.
 So it is effectively calling kfree(NULL).